ManaliJain06/cmpe281-ManaliJain06/ProjectJournal.md

 ```
 **Step 2- Shard Replicas setupConfigure mongod.conf in each of your sharding replicas**
 ```
-We have two sharding cluster with 3 EC2 isnstances in each one of them.
+We have two sharding cluster with 3 EC2 instances in each one of them.

 For each shard cluster do the below steps- (make note of changing replSetname of instances according to the cluster)